Rokycany District: Demographics

+As of 2024, Rokycany District is the second least populated district in the country.

 Most populated municipalities

 Economy

-The largest employers with its headquarters in Rokycany District and at least 500 employers are:
+The largest employers with headquarters in Rokycany District and at least 500 employees are:

 Transport

 The D5 motorway (part of the European route E50) from Prague to Plzeň and the Czech-German border passes through the district.

 Sights

 The most important monument in the district and the only one protected as a national cultural monument is the Hammer Mill at Dobřív.

 The best-preserved settlements, protected as monument reservations and monument zones, are: